Pelagicore/software-factory-blueprint/docs/articles/baseplatform/creating-a-new-layer.rst

 a ``layers`` directory containing directories named after the layers that is required, ``qt5`` in the Qt application example.
 Then add all ``.bb`` and ``.bbappend`` files needed to that layer.
-Finally in ``conf/layer.conf`` make sure that the ``.bb`` and ``.bbappend`` files in under ``layers/<layer-dependency>/`` are only included in ``BBPATH`` if the dependency is resolved, i.e. the layer is presant.
+Finally in ``conf/layer.conf`` make sure that the ``.bb`` and ``.bbappend`` files in under ``layers/<layer-dependency>/`` are only included in ``BBPATH`` if the dependency is resolved, i.e. the layer is present.
 An example of this can be found in meta-bistro_ (see ``conf/layer.conf``).

 .. _meta-bistro: https://github.com/Pelagicore/meta-bistro